UniversityHousing/sallie_mae_gateway/README.md

 Tests
 ===
-Unit & Helper tests are included in the the _test_ directory
+Unit & Helper tests are included in the the _spec_ directory

 This project uses MIT-LICENSE.